If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Are there other app onboarding tools that highlight checklists more effectively?

-If you want to see a UI that does a better job of highlighting the value of checklists in product walkthroughs, Userpilot provides an instructive example.
+If you want to see a UI that does a better job of highlighting the value of checklists in product walkthroughs, Userpilot is a good example.

 Also, note that the option to create a checklist is right next to the UI for building experience flows.

-This makes it much more intuitive for SaaS companies using Userpilot to integrate checklists into their onboarding patterns than it is on Pendo.
+This makes it much more intuitive for SaaS companies using Userpilot to integrate checklists into their onboarding patterns than on Pendo.

 Over time, that will translate into stickier onboarding, better user activation, and more money from monthly subscription payments.